-Benchmarks cover grades 3 through 8 and monitor students' understanding of Common Core reading and math standards before students are evaluated on summative assessments.
-Forms may be administered up to four times a year and can be completed in just one class period.
-Benchmarks follow the recommended scope and sequence outlined in the Measured Progress COMMON CORE Standards Pacing Guide.
+Benchmarks (grades 3 through 8) monitor students' understanding of Common Core reading and math standards before students are evaluated on summative assessments.
+Unique reading and math forms may be administered up to four times a year and each can be completed in just one class period.
+They provide instructional feedback about the scope and sequence of a district's Common Core curriculum and instruction.

 Why use Benchmarks?

-- Assess students with various item types: constructed response, evidence-based selected-response items, and selected-response items.
+- Assess students with constructed-response and evidence-based selected-response items, in addition to traditional selected-response items.

-- Better determine which Common Core standards should be assessed, and when.
+- Better determine which Common Core standards can be assessed, and when.

-- Address a range of cognitive demand (Webb's Depth of Knowledge) in each form.
+- Address a range of cognitive demand (DOK level) in each form.